evshiron/node-async-flow/README.md

 # node-flow

-A utility function which enables async flow.
+A utility function which enables async flow using Generator/yield.
+Works best with `--harmony-destructuring` flag.

 ## Examples